laravel-streams/streams-core/docs/introduction.md

 ## Introduction

 Streams Core provides the most fundamental features offered by the Streams platform.
-It is the only required dependency to use [streams](streams) which rest of the platform addons build upon.
+It is the only required dependency to use [streams](streams) which the rest of the platform addons build upon.

 ### Laravel Basics